 What is a sales report?

 A sales report should be easy to comprehend.
-It should comprise of data in the form of infographics that is concise and understandable.
+It should comprise data in the form of infographics that is concise and understandable.

-Importance of sales report
+Importance of sales reports

 Weekly Sales Report

 A weekly sales report shows the record of sales performed over the course of a week.
 The sales team prepares a report on a week-to-week basis, observing their sales trends.
 This includes the number of sales achieved, the number of new and old clients, the number of clients in the pipeline, and the amount of revenue generated.
 This enables the organization to assess productivity by the end of the month and also make important decisions in terms of business development, an increase in staff salaries, and recruitment.
 It should be clear and to the point.

 A sales report should present a complete picture of the overall sales the company is experiencing.
 The sales department is responsible for creating a well-balanced sales report containing figures and graphs that are easy to comprehend for everyone.
 It should not be complex or overcrowded by data and figures; rather, it should be simple and accurate.